Rohith0007/User-Tracker/README.md

 # UserTracker

-Welcome to UserTrackr, an intuitive user data-tracking application developed using a blend of Java, JavaScript, Spring Boot, PostgreSQL, and more.
+Welcome to UserTracker, an intuitive user data-tracking application developed using a blend of Java, JavaScript, Spring Boot, PostgreSQL, and more.
 This project is designed to provide a seamless and intuitive experience, integrating various components of RESTful app implementation.

 ## Components